-Think you’re not strong enough?
-Why I invite you to give Animal Flow a go
+Why I invite you to give Animal Flow Movement a go

 The Science Bit

 I’m going to set out below some of the science behind why complex movement is so valuable to us as humans.
-If your eyes glaze over, you don’t care and you just wanna do the fun stuff then no worries, you don’t have to geek out – the best way to understand why it’s good is to try it anyway – but if you’re interested then keep reading:
+The best way to understand why it’s good for you is to simply try it, but if you’re interested then keep reading:

-The cerebellum (Latin for ‘little brain’), which sits under the cortex and above the brain stem, contains approximately 50% of your neurons and is essentially the brain’s Personal Assistant, modulating the rate, rhythm, force and accuracy of your movement.
-Level 1 in the AMN training focuses on how best to stimulate the cerebellum through movement, and the (simplified) answer to that is: move through as many planes of movement as regularly as possible.
+The cerebellum (Latin for ‘little brain’), which sits under the cortex and above the brain stem, contains approximately 50% of your brain’s neurons (brain cells) and is essentially the brain’s Personal Assistant, modulating the rate, rhythm, force and accuracy of your movement.
+The best way to stimulate this part of your brain is to move through as many planes of movement as regularly as possible.

 The vestibular system comprises of the inner ear canals, which transduce head movement into a signal that the brain can interpret.
 So, it’s continuously registering where your head is in space so that the frontal cortex knows where you are in relation to the ground.
 It does this over 1,000,000 times per second even when you’re at rest.
 It also influences the extensor muscles, which are the postural muscles that keep you upright.